Karelian language: Soviet period

 From early 1938 to April 1940, the Soviet authorities ceased publication in Finnish, all Finnish-language schools were closed and the children were prohibited from speaking Finnish even during recess.
 The Soviet government replaced Finnish in the Karelian ASSR with Karelian written in the Cyrillic alphabet.

 A new form of standardized Karelian was hurriedly introduced in 1938, written in Cyrillic, with only nine grammatical cases, and with a very large and increasing number of words taken directly from Russian but with Karelian grammatical endings.
 During this period about 200 titles were published, including educational materials, children's books, readers, Party and public affairs documents, the literary journal Karelia.
 The newspaper Karjalan Sanomat was written in this new Karelian Cyrillic, rather than in Finnish.
 Karelians who did not speak Russian could not understand this new official language due to the amount of Russian words, for example, the phrase "Which party led the revolution" in this form of Karelian was given as "Миттўйне партиуя руководи революциюа?"
 (Mittujne partiuja rukovodi revoljutsijua?) where the word for party, led, and revolution are all Russian words with Karelian grammatical endings, whereas the Finnish equivalent words have completely different roots: "Mikä puolue johti vallankumousta?"

 After the Winter War, in April 1940, political considerations changed again.
 The USSR established the Karelo-Finnish SSR with the idea that Finland proper would eventually be annexed to the USSR as part of that Republic.
 Finnish, written in the Latin alphabet, was once again made the official "local" language of Soviet Karelia, alongside Russian.

 In the 1980s, publishing began again in various adaptations of the Latin alphabet for Olonets Karelian and the White Sea and Tver dialects of Karelian Proper.

 Recent events

+Since the 1990s the Union of Karelian people started to organize various projects to popularize the Karelian language in Karelia and Finland.

 In 2007 a standard alphabet was adopted to write all dialects (Tver Karelian adopted it in 2017).

-In 2008, Joensuu University launched Finland's first Karelian language professorship, in order to save the language.
+In 2008, Joensuu University launched Finland's first Karelian language professorship, to save the language.
 A year later, Finland's first Karelian language nest (pre-school immersion group) was established in the town of Nurmes.

+Croatian singer Jurica Popović collaborated with Tilna Tolvaneen on lyrics for his 1999 song "H.O.T.
+Hold On To Your Tradition", which are partly in Karelian.